Sunnerang/dooker/Readme.txt

     or detached using
         docker compose up -d --build

-    Stop the non-detached composition of this docker-compose-yml using Ctrl+C
+    Stop the non-detached composition of this docker-compose.yml using Ctrl+C

     Stop the detached composition of this docker-compose.yml using